zuplo/docs/articles/guides/setup-jwt-auth-with-salesforce.md

 You now have everything you need to connect to Salesforce using JWT (consumer key, consumer secret and privatekey.pem) but there's one more important thing to complete.

-Before you can use the JWT flow and create an access token, you must have already been granted a refresh token.
-We'll do that manually below.
+Before you can use the JWT flow you need to approve the connected app by manually requesting an access token

 It's important that this is performed once per user or profile being used, otherwise you'll get an `Invalid Grant` - `user hasn't approved this consumer` error.